 • Paying on invoicing, not collection.
 This creates incentives to sell to customers who will not pay — a chronic problem in many LatAm markets.

-• Cliffs and caps.
-A hard cap on commissions tells your best salesperson to stop selling in November.
-A cliff creates a month of sandbagging every quarter.
+• Commission caps.
+A hard cap tells your best salesperson to stop selling in November.

 The KPI Trap